mossgreen/mossgreen.github.io/_posts/2018-05-02-Build-A-360-Photo-View-Page.md

 We'are building a web page to show 360 photos that user uploads.
 In this project, I'm using PHP as the backend, using **three.js** in the front end.

-## How do you know it's a 360 photo?
+## How do you know it's a 360 photo

 There is not a standard rule to identify a 360 photo yet so several things we could check, like

 - the make of camera,
 - photo XMP (Extensible Metadata Platform) info,
 - Exif (Exchangeable image file format) info,
 - etc..

 In my project, the provided examples have full XMP info, and don't have much info in Exif.
 After discussion, we decided to check 2 aspects.